Sex After Separation

 Nonetheless, the effect of sex during the separation is still subject to the discretion of the judge who will hear the divorce complaint.
 It would also depend whether the sex between the parties have become habitual or not.
 If the sexual act between the separated married couple happened only once, it is more likely considered as a mistake and will not have an adverse effect on the future divorce action.
 However, if it has become habitual, the opposite may happen especially if the said act was performed in the conjugal dwelling or family home of the spouses.

-If all these matters are still unclear to you, feel free to talk to your divorce lawyer in Waukesha, Wisconsin.
+If all these matters are still unclear to you, feel free to talk to your divorce lawyer.
 He or she will be more than willing to discuss the effect of having sex after separation.
 Just make sure that you can trust your lawyer and be honest in all your dealings with him or her.